blueOkiris/simple-web-browser/README.md

 3. Mobile client
 4. Decent performance (built on top 3 engines: Blink, Gecko, or Webkit)
 5. Private out of the box (no telemetry, ads, or data collection)
-6. Not built on Chromium (not hard )
+6. Not built on Chromium (not hard)

+Supported platforms: Arch, Ubuntu 21.10

 ## Build